praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 ### Use the access token to access the API

-The access token allows you to make requests to the API like described in the authorization code grant type above but on a behalf of the organization instead of on behalf of a user.
+The access token allows you to make requests to the API like described in the authorization code grant type above.
+When an organization api keys is used, the requests are a behalf of the organization instead of on behalf of a user.